-B.12.
+B.11.
 ACCEPTANCE PERIOD

 Proposals must provide ninety (90) business days for acceptance by OSPI from the due date for receipt of proposals.
+OSPI may accept such bid, with or without further negotiation, at any time within such period.

-B.13.
+B.12.
 RESPONSIVENESS

-All proposals will be reviewed by the RFP Coordinator to determine compliance with administrative and minimum requirements and instructions specified in this RFP.
+All proposals will be reviewed by the RFP Coordinator to determine compliance with administrative and minimum requirements and instructions specified in this RFP- i.e., does the bid include each of the required bid submittals, are the submittals complete, signed, legible.
 OSPI may reject a Proposal as nonresponsive at any time for any of the following reasons: